 Workplace harassment and bullying can turn a workplace into a hostile environment where you do not feel welcome and constantly fear for your job or safety.
 Racial slurs, unwelcome sexual advances and other inappropriate behavior can create the conditions to be considered a hostile work environment under the right circumstances.
+Below, our Los Angeles employment attorneys explain what to know about a hostile work environment in California.

 What Situations Create a Hostile Work Environment in California?